TRANSLATING

 Breakout Tracks:

-1. Redefining Therapeutic Modality & Finding Novel Target
+1. Engineering Therapeutic Modality & Finding Novel Target

 2. Clinical Translation: From Biological Insights to First-in-Human Studies